 - Small-cap company

-A market capitalization of a company calculated by the current price per share multiplied by the total number of its outstanding shares in the market.
-It gives the investor with an estimated valuation of the company or it shows the size of the company.
-For example: Suppose a company has 20,000 outstanding shares in the market, and price per share is at Rs.
+A company’s market capitalization is calculated by the current price per share multiplied by the total number of its outstanding shares in the market.
+It gives the investor an estimated valuation of the company, or it shows the size of the company.
+For example: Suppose a company has 20,000 outstanding shares in the market, and the price per share is Rs.
 20.